tosorakim/Object-Detection/README.md

 # Introduction
-Animal-Classification Jaguar VS Zebra
+Object detection

 # Environment
-Jupyter Notbook, R, and R-Shiny by using the libraries Tensorflow, Keras
+Jupyter Notbook, Colab-Pro by using the libraries Tensorflow, YOLO

 # Conclusion
 https://youtu.be/2VBvpRMaP-A